Now that you’ve put cigarettes in the past, you’ll want to adjust your routine and your surroundings to keep them out of your new lifestyle.

 Note it.
 Before he quit smoking, Dan Ludert of Lincoln, NE, kept a small notebook the size of a cigarette pack next to his cigarettes and wrote down where and when he had each cigarette.
 That helped avoid those situations when he quit, so he could avoid the urge to smoke as much as possible, he says.

 Wait it out.
 The physical withdrawal to nicotine is strongest during the first week, but the mental cravings can keep coming back.
-Still, the urge rarely lasts longer than 10 minutes.
+Still, the urge rarely lasts longer than a few minutes.
 So hang in there and know that it will pass!

 Replace your cigs.
 It can also help to store nicotine gum, straws, or other items to fight cravings where you normally kept your cigarettes.